Top 6 Hikes to Do in Kananaskis Country this Summer

 Read up on all the details here.

 Kananaskis Country offers some of the most stunning natural beauty and scenic hikes in the Canadian Rockies.
 Whether you're a seasoned hiker or just starting out, there's a trail that will suit your needs and provide a memorable experience.
 And after a day of exploring, what better way to relax and recharge than at Sundance By Basecamp?
+Be sure to check out our new Glamping Tents for the ultimate upgrade to your summer hiking adventure!
 So start planning your trip today and get ready for an unforgettable adventure in this breathtaking location!